2001-2004 Ford Mustang

 You'll need to cut holes in order to install your 6-1/2" component speakers in these enclosures.
 Adapter brackets, which you'll need to mount the speakers, are included with your Crutchfield purchase.

 There are plenty of other ways to improve your Mustang.
-Here are just a couple of the ways Crutchfield can help.
+Here are just a few of the ways Crutchfield can help.

 Depending on what else has been done to it over the years, a Mustang can be a rather noisy place.
 That's not necessarily a bad thing, but if you really want to get the best performance out of your stereo, you should consider a Dynamat 10435 Xtreme Door Kit.
 This heavy-duty insulating material is easy to install, and it really makes a difference.
 One kit should take care of your Mustang's long front doors.
 If you install an aftermarket subwoofer, you might want to line the trunk lid as well.